Are you barely pumping enough breastmilk for your baby and struggling with low milk supply? Learn the 9 unique tricks to increase breast milk!

 So that’s what I did.
-I researched what was working for other women and how they managed to increase their milk supply.
+I researched what was working for other women and how they managed to increase breast milk.
 These are folks who, like me, initially didn’t produce enough but began to make enough of a surplus to store.

 What’s their secret?

 For many more reasons, nursing the baby directly and often may not be an option for you.
-So, what can you do to increase your milk supply if you can’t nurse all the time?
+So, what can you do to breast milk your milk supply if you can’t nurse all the time?

 1. Pump one hour after every feed